Super Bowl LVI: First half

-The Bengals won the coin toss and deferred to the second half; the Rams received the ball at the kickoff.
-Cincinnati's Trey Hendrickson sacked Matthew Stafford, leading to a punt by Los Angeles.
-The Bengals drove towards midfield, but were stalled on fourth down, when Ernest Jones knocked down Joe Burrow's pass to Ja'Marr Chase.
-Los Angeles took over at their own 49-yard-line.
-A 3rd-and-4 was converted with a 20-yard completion from Stafford to Cooper Kupp and the Rams got into the red zone on the next play with a 4-yard Henderson rush.
-Two plays later, the game's first score came by way of a 17-yard touchdown pass from Stafford to Odell Beckham Jr. Unable to respond immediately, the Bengals went three-and-out, and Kevin Huber's punt was downed at the Los Angeles 28-yard-line.
-The Rams were similarly unproductive on their next drive, as a delay of game penalty erased a five-yard gain on first down and a catch by Van Jefferson on third down was short of a first down.
-Hekker's punt was returned to the Cincinnati 30-yard-line, where the Bengals started their next series.
-On the drive's second play, a 46-yard pass from Burrow to Chase advanced the ball to the Los Angeles 11-yard-line, though three straight incomplete passes forced a 29-yard field goal attempt, which was converted by Evan McPherson, making the score 7–3 Rams.
-After a touchback, the Rams got the ball on their own 25-yard-line; they ran one play, an Akers rush for a loss of one yard, before the first quarter ended.
+The Bengals won the coin toss and deferred to the second half; the Rams received the opening kickoff.
+After forcing Los Angeles to punt on their opening possession, Cincinnati received the ball at their own 42-yard line but could only gain 9 yards; instead of punting on 4th-and-1, they chose to go for it, but linebacker Ernest Jones knocked down quarterback Joe Burrow's pass to wide receiver Ja'Marr Chase, giving the ball to the Rams at midfield.
+A 3rd-and-4 was converted with a 20-yard completion from quarterback Matthew Stafford to wide receiver Cooper Kupp.
+Three plays later, the game's first score came by way of a 17-yard touchdown pass from Stafford to wide receiver Odell Beckham Jr. to take a 7–0 lead.
+Following an exchange of three-and-outs, Johnny Hekker's punt was returned 20 yards to the Cincinnati 30-yard-line by wide receiver Trent Taylor, where the Bengals started their possession.
+Running back Joe Mixon started the drive with a 13-yard run, then a 46-yard pass from Burrow to Chase advanced the ball to the Los Angeles 11-yard-line.
+However, three straight incompletions forced a 29-yard field goal by kicker Evan McPherson to cut Cincinnati's deficit to 7–3.